Majesty75/NotesMarketplace/MVC/README.md

 - Registred User (Userole ID: 3) : User which has his UserProfile created and can access all of the above mentioned completed pages.

--UserProfileNotCreated (Userole ID: 4) : New user made with sign up will not have any option cause he will be redirected to user profile if he access any other pages except anonymous pages. there is no backend for user profile in this submission. so to make user normal change role ID to 3 in database.
+- UserProfileNotCreated (Userole ID: 4) : New user made with sign up will not have any option cause he will be redirected to user profile if he access any other pages except anonymous pages.
+  *there is no backend for user profile in this submission. so to make user normal change role ID to 3 in database.*

--Anonymous Users : Can Access Index (Home), Contact Us, Search Notes, FAQ Pages.
+- Anonymous Users : Can Access Index (Home), Contact Us, Search Notes, FAQ Pages.

 ### Crendentials Already Into System
-*superadmin@gmail.com   Password: \@Toornimda1 will be redirected to Static Admin Dashboard.
+* superadmin@gmail.com   Password: \@Toornimda1 will be redirected to Static Admin Dashboard.
-*subadmin@gmail.com     Password: PassWord2 : it is normal user right now so it will word as normal registered user *dummymail@gmail.com    Password: Password1 : UserprofileNotCraetedUser.
+* subadmin@gmail.com     Password: PassWord2 : it is normal user right now so it will word as normal registered user
+* dummymail@gmail.com    Password: Password1 : UserprofileNotCraetedUser.
-*yashgoyani101@gmail.com Password: P@sswd1 : UserprofileNotCreatedUser.
+* yashgoyani101@gmail.com Password: P@sswd1 : UserprofileNotCreatedUser.

 This Are Passwords changed using DB, passwords on signup requires to be according to SRS.